opsdroid/opsdroid/docs/overview.md

 In the above example connector, we have an infinite loop which is repeatedly checking for new messages and passing them to opsdroid to be parsed.
 In a typical application, this loop would block forever and nothing else would be able to happen.
 For example, we may have another infinite loop somewhere checking the time every second and running cron scheduled tasks.

 But with asyncio every time we hit an `await` statement the event loop adds the function call to a queue, and it may not be at the top of the queue.
-So it might then switch it's attention to a different function call that has been waiting.
-This enables multiple code paths to execute concurrently and take it in turns to have the Python interpreters attention.
+So it might then switch its attention to a different function call that has been waiting.
+This enables multiple code paths to execute concurrently and take it in turns to have the Python interpreter's attention.

 ```eval_rst
 .. warning::